phdjorgemino/Quantum-Information-in-Black-Hole-Evaporation/README.md

 unitary and dephasing controls.
 These results support species-dependent semiclassical transport but neither establish cryptographic hardness nor provide a microscopic encod- ing mechanism for infalling states.
-Information conservation therefore remains condi- tional on the assumed isometry and is not derived for realistic four-dimensional evapo- ration
+Information conservation therefore remains condi- tional on the assumed isometry and is not derived for realistic four-dimensional evapo ration